Email Spoofing

 1. Purpose

-- Phishing: The primary purpose of phishing attacks is to trick the recipient into divulging sensitive information or performing actions that compromise their security, such as clicking on malicious links or providing personal details.
+- Phishing: Focuses on tricking recipients into sharing sensitive information or taking actions that compromise security, such as clicking on malicious links.

 2. Method

-- Email Spoofing: This involves altering the email header information, particularly the “From” address, to make it look like the email is from a legitimate source.
+- Email Spoofing: Alters the email header, especially the “From” address, to make the email appear legitimate.

 3. Scope

-- Phishing: This is a broader attack strategy that uses various methods, including email spoofing, social engineering, and fake websites, to specifically steal sensitive information or gain unauthorized access.
+- Phishing: Uses various tactics, including spoofing, to explicitly target sensitive information or unauthorized access.

 4. Indicators